open-toolchain/tekton-catalog/sonarqube/README.md

 ## Usages

-- The `sample` sub-directory contains an EventListener definition that you can include in your CD tekton pipeline configuration to run an example showing a simple usage of the `sonarqube-scan` task.
+- The `sample` sub-directory contains an EventListener definition that you can include in your CD tekton pipeline configuration to run an example showing a simple usage of the `sonarqube-run-scan` task.

   See the documentation [here](./sample/README.md)

-## sonarqube-scan
+## sonarqube-run-scan

 This task starts a SonarQube scan for the code in a workspace using the SonarQube server integrated to your [Continuous Delivery toolchain](https://cloud.ibm.com/docs/devsecops?topic=ContinuousDelivery-sonarqube) and upload the test results to DevOps Insights (optional)